-The Board engages in consistent and ongoing administration of the compensation structure to ensure that reality matches philosophy and that equity is maintained.
-An ongoing system of compensation review conducted and managed through BCPSEA and the PSEC Secretariat ensures that total compensation levels are benchmarked externally against the appropriate labour market and internally against appropriate job criteria.
+The Board engages in consistent administration of the compensation structure.
+An ongoing system of compensation review conducted and managed through BCPSEA and the PSEC Secretariat ensures total compensation levels are benchmarked externally against the appropriate labour market and internally against appropriate job criteria.